Physics-50/Module-2/docs/week1.md

 + You should have a preliminary estimate of the speed of sound based on the spacing between levitated beads.
 This should come from a picture that includes four or more levitated beads and a ruler that can be used for image calibration.

 + An investigation of potential sources of uncertainty.
-You should have investigated at least 3 potential sources of uncertainty.
+You should have investigated at least 3 potential sources of uncertainty, and for each study you should have collected 3 data points before and after wiggling the parameter of interest.
+(Exception: the "ability to determine the bead position" option is slightly different, follow the instructions above)

 ----------------